How AI gave me a new perspective on my memoir

 Manuscript rebirth

 My manuscript has been sitting in a drawer since I earned my MFA in creative nonfiction back in January 2020.
 It is an interesting, sometimes sprawling work, about being a woman in technology and fighting demons real and imagined.
 There are a number of parts that still, to this day, are hard for me to read.
-More than ten years later, the sequence is still visceral.
+More than ten years later, some of the sequences are still visceral.
 There are scenes I don’t need to read because they remain vivid, and I can recall details.

 This presents a challenge.